 Basically, these foods provide tremendous fuel for our bodies.
 They’re low in sugar and high in vitamins.
 They provide us with healthy carbohydrates (the ones that don’t douse our systems in sugar) and healthy fats.
 They’re also super rich in antioxidants.

 Common superfoods include:

 Speaking of antioxidants, antioxidants are great because they help ward off free radicals.

 - Green tea

-While we’re on the subject, it’s worth noting a lesser-known antioxidant called quercetin.
-Quercetin is one of the most potent antioxidants in the game.
-Along with battling free radicals, it can also increase our metabolic rates.
-We find this superfood in apples, berries, broccoli, and onions.
+While we’re on the subject, it’s worth noting a lesser-known antioxidant called quercetin, which can be found in apples, berries, broccoli, and onions.